scikit-beam/scikit-beam/doc/development/testguide.rst

 Tests that use the file cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, the Astropy test runner sets up a clean file cache in a temporary directory that is used only for that test run and then destroyed.
-This is to ensure consistency between test runs, as well as to not clutter users' caches (i.e. the cache directory returned by `~astropy.config.get_cache_dir`) with test files.
+By default, the Scikit-beam test runner sets up a clean file cache in a temporary directory that is used only for that test run and then destroyed.
+This is to ensure consistency between test runs, as well as to not clutter users' caches (i.e. the cache directory returned by `~scikit-beam.config.get_cache_dir`) with test files.

 However, some test authors (especially for affiliated packages) may find it desirable to cache files downloaded during a test run in a more permanent location (e.g. for large data sets).
-To this end the `~astropy.config.set_temp_cache` helper may be used.
+To this end the `~scikit-beam.config.set_temp_cache` helper may be used.
 It can be used either as a context manager within a test to temporarily set the cache to a custom location, or as a *decorator* that takes effect for an entire test function (not including setup or teardown, which would have to be decorated separately).